nslavov/SCP_Meeting/proteomics/Hotels_2026.md

 * Double $86.40 per person/night – (two twin beds with shared bathroom/common room)
 * Single $115.20 per person/night – (one twin bed with shared bathroom/common room)

+Reservations can be made before Saturday, June 13, 2026.
 More information for reserving apartment style accommodations will be available shortly.

 &nbsp;